Top Pick 2026

 Financial Setup

-1. Open a bank account: Set up a Wise account before arriving for a Dutch IBAN.
+1. Open a bank account: Set up a Wise account before arriving for a European IBAN.
 See our best bank accounts for expats guide.

 2. Budget for housing deposits: Expect 1-2 months’ deposit plus first month’s rent upfront.